rdanter/wrl-rpi-bsp/README.hardware.md

 1. Supported Boards
 -------------------

-This BSP supports the following boards:
+This BSP has been tested on the following boards:

-  * Raspberry Pi
+  * Raspberry Pi Model B Rev 1
-  * Raspberry Pi 2
+  * Raspberry Pi 2 Model B Rev 1.1

 Untested, but these should also work using the "rpi" configuration:

+  * Raspberry Pi Model A/A+/B+
   * Raspberry Pi Zero
   * Raspberry Pi Zero Wireless
   * Compute Module